signalfx/splunk-otel-collector-chart/examples/README.md

 All windows images are available in a separate `quay.io` repository: `quay.io/signalfx/splunk-otel-collector-windows`.

-Windows node only supports traces and metrics collection.
-Because As of now, we don’t have fluentd-hec image for the windows worker node,  as we are moving away from fluentd, No logs will be collected.
+Windows support covers traces and metrics collection only, no logs will be collected.
+As of now, we don’t have fluentd-hec image for the windows worker node.

 ```yaml
 image: